mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 Argi subsector is an important industrial center, and communications link - the Dagudashaag Main covers the trailward half of the region, and the waystation at Lenashuuk/Argi handles a great deal of traffic between Dagudashaag and Zarushagar.
-All of the more highly-populated sys- tems in the trailward region were settled during the rule of the First Imperium.
-The Dagudashaag Main, having been heavily settled for such a long time, is a technologically-advanced region - most of the systems between Gateway/Argi and Durgaruur/Sapphyre are at or above TL13.
+All of the more highly-populated sys-tems in the trailward region were settled during the rule of the First Imperium.
+The Dagudashaag
+Main, having been heavily settled for such a long time, is a technologically-advanced region - most of the systems between Gateway/Argi and Durgaruur/Sapphyre are at or above TL13.

-The coreward tip of the Nimluin cluster, part of which part of in Argi subsector, is a rich agri- cultural region.
+The coreward tip of the Nimluin cluster, part of which part of in Argi subsector, is a rich agri-cultural region.

 ```
 Liishuga 0931 D66388C-7 S Ri 200 Im K1 V